Why Howard Smith Wharves is the hottest place to be in Brisbane right now

 The wharves were built in the 1930s to provide residents with work during the depression.
 Largely abandoned since the 1960s, that all changed in 2017 when work began to transform the heritage-listed sheds into a world-class destination for locals and visitors.

 The Howard Smith Wharves are nestled between Brisbane’s iconic Story Bridge and the New Farm cliffs, with a 180-degree vista of the city skyline and river.
 AKA if you’re looking for Insta-worthy views, this is the place.

 But it’s not just the outlook bringing the crowds.

-A steady stream of restaurants, bars and event spaces have opened over the past month in the lead-up to Christmas, making it one of the hottest places to be this summer.
+A steady stream of restaurants, bars and event spaces – along with Art Series’ new hotel, The Fantauzzo – have opened since late 2018, making it one of the hottest places to be.
+Here’s the low-down:

 Arguably the jewel in the crown of the $200 million redevelopment is Mr Percival’s, an octagonal overwater bar perched directly under the Story Bridge.

 Remember the pelican from childhood Aussie film Storm Boy?
 Well, it’s named after him.
-Since its opening two weeks ago, Mr Percival’s has become Brisbane’s new go-to place to see and be seen.
+Since its opening in December 2018, Mr Percival’s has become Brisbane’s new go-to place to see and be seen.